-S9.1 Direction Application Relevance to this planning proposal Consistency with Direction (c) where it is for rural residential purposes: i. is appropriately located taking account of the availability of human services, utility infrastructure, transport and proximity to existing centres ii. is necessary taking account of existing and future demand and supply of rural residential land.
+S9.1 Direction Application Relevance to this planning proposal Consistency with Direction S9.1 Direction (c) where it is for rural residential purposes: i. is appropriately located taking account of the availability of human services, utility infrastructure, transport and proximity to existing centres ii. is necessary taking account of existing and future demand and supply of rural residential land.
 A planning proposal to which clause (b) applies must be consistent with the Rural Subdivision Principles listed in clause 5.16 of Byron LEP 2014.
-The Rural Subdivision Principles require that the following matters are to be taken into account: (a) the existing uses and approved uses of land in the vicinity of the development, (b) whether or not the development is likely to have a significant impact on land uses that, in the opinion of the consent authority, are likely to be preferred and the predominant land uses in the vicinity of the development, (c) whether or not the development is likely to be incompatible with existing or approved uses in the vicinity of the development, (d) any measures proposed by the applicant to avoid or minimise any incompatibility with existing or approved uses in the vicinity of the development. will not impact on water and sewer infrastructure that are largely provided by the future site residents.
+The Rural Subdivision Principles require that the following matters are to be taken into account: (a) the existing uses and approved uses of land in the vicinity of the development, (b) whether or not the development is likely to have a significant impact on land uses that, in the opinion of the consent authority, are likely to be preferred and the predominant land uses in the vicinity of the development, (c) whether or not the development is likely to be incompatible with existing or approved uses in the vicinity of the development, (d) any measures proposed by the applicant to avoid or resources of the site; it will provide for a reasonable number of housing opportunities in a rural setting; it will not impact on water and sewer infrastructure that are largely provided by the future site residents.
 It is within 5 kilometres of Mullumbimby and will relate to that centre for schools and shopping, etc. The nearest hospital is now Ewingsdale.
 The provision of up to 15 small lots on this site is consistent with the supply and demand analysis in the Byron Shire Rural Land Use Strategy 2017 .
-There is a recognised demand for large lot residential land and this site is one of only two significant "greenfield sites" endorsed by Council in its strategy.
+There is a recognised demand for rural residential land and this site is one of only two significant "greenfield sites" endorsed by Council in its strategy.
 In relation to the Rural Subdivision Principles, the development that will result from this planning proposal is largely consistent with surrounding land use and is likely to be compatible with it.
 The dominant land use in this locality is "lifestyle lots" that produce very little.
 Both Alidenes Road and Wilsons Creek Road provide a physical buffer to surrounding lands.
-The power station is set back 20 to 40 metres on its own lot with vegetation separating it from the subject land.
+The power station is set back 20 to 40 metres with Direction minimise any incompatibility with existing or approved uses in the vicinity of the development. on its own lot with vegetation separating it from the subject land.
 Conflict with surrounding rural land uses is unlikely.